 Homocysteine is essentially in balance with S-adenosyl-methionine (SAMe).
 SAMe is supported by your other B vitamins (B12, folate, B6, riboflavin), choline, and betaine.
 So, not enough B vitamin support can tip the scale and lead to higher homocysteine and poor outcomes.
 High homocysteine can hurt the way nitric oxide works, which spells trouble for your heart and everything your blood touches, which is almost everything in your body.

-Nitric oxide - read more on our article here - plays a key role in relaxing blood veins to combat high blood pressure.
+Nitric oxide - read more on our article here - plays a key role in relaxing blood veins.
 Having the right amount is crucial for heart health and energy.
 It is a good player in this fight: nitric oxide might be able to overpower high homocysteine.
 Although studies in humans haven’t looked at this powerful feature of nitric oxide, it appears that as long as you have enough folate, nitric oxide can detoxify high homocysteine.
 With government mandated folate fortification in most processed foods, the question is then, do you have enough nitric oxide?
 Try out our Resync recovery blend and see if it makes the difference in your heart health!
 Add in the other players like folate and B vitamins along with reducing oxidative stress with diet, lifestyle and exercise, and you’ve got a winning combo to knock out homocysteine, rev up your energy levels, and keep your risk for heart disease in check!

 Methyl groups aren’t something you eat by themselves.
 They come as part of vitamins and proteins in your food, so it’s important to know where to get them.
 We’ll break it down by individual nutrients you should pay attention to in order to support your methylation status: